Display¶

 LLUI_DISPLAY_IMPL_initialize

 : The initialization function is called when the application is calling MicroUI.start().
-Before this call, the display is useless and don’t need to be initialized.
-This function consists in initializing the LCD driver and in filling the given structureLLUI_DISPLAY_SInitData
+Before this call, the display is useless and doesn’t need to be initialized.
+This function consists in initializing the LCD driver and filling the given structureLLUI_DISPLAY_SInitData

 .
-This structure has to contain pointers on the two binary semaphores, the back buffer address (see Display Configurations), the display virtual size in pixels (lcd_width
+This structure has to contain pointers on the two binary semaphores, the back buffer address (see Display Configuration), the display virtual size in pixels (lcd_width

 andlcd_height